abohannon/ticket-mailer/README.md

 The above command will start the Node server as well as start react-scripts and launch the app on localhost:3000.

+### Create user account

+Since you'll be using your own db, no user accounts will exist initially.

+Once the app is running, navigate to `/signup` and create an account.
+Then `/login` and login with your credentials.

 ## Developing

 To install: